eulloa10/eulloa10/README.md

 I'm Ed, a software engineer with a background in economics and finance.
-I'm currently contributing to open-source projects and searching for remote or hybrid opportunities.
+I'm currently contributing to open-source projects and searching for remote opportunities.

 [My Portfolio](https://edgarulloa.vercel.app/)